GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ### VideoNG

-A long-term effort to provide provide efficient, reliable, and high quality video playback on the web.
+A long-term effort to provide efficient, reliable, and high quality video playback on the web.

 <table>
   <thead>